Glushkov's construction algorithm: Computation of the set of letters

 The computation of the sets P, D, F, and Λ is done inductively over the regular expression $e'$.
 One must give the values for ∅, ε (the symbols for the empty language and the singleton language containing the empty word), the letters, and the results of the operations $+,\cdot,^*$.

-The most costly operations are the products of sets for the computation of F.
+The most costly operations are the cartesian products of sets for the computation of F.

 Properties

 The obtained automaton is non-deterministic, and it has as many states as the number of letters of the regular expression, plus one.
 It has been proven that every Thompson's automaton can be transformed into Glushkov's automaton via a ε-transitions elimination method.

 Applications and deterministic expressions

 The computation of the automaton by the expression occurs often; it has been systematically used in search functions, in particular by the Unix grep command.
 Similarly, XML's specification also uses such constructions; for more efficiency, regular expressions of a certain kind, called deterministic expressions, have been studied.